jj-zhu/jj-zhu.github.io/index.md

 ### News and updates
 - I will give an invited talk at the [ICML Workshop on Duality Principles for Modern Machine Learning](https://dp4ml.github.io/).
+- July 2023.
+Accepted paper at CDC 2023: [Propagating Kernel Ambiguity Sets in Nonlinear Data-driven Dynamics Models](https://arxiv.org/abs/2304.14057)
+    - In this paper, I discovered the ambiguity set and geometric structure that can be propagted in nonlinear data-driven dynamics models.
+This is the first algorithm that can quantify the undertainty of uncertainty -- ambiguity of a data-driven Koopman operator and kernel conditional mean embedding model.
 - June 2023.
 Heiner Kremer and Yassine Nemmour gave talks on their works in kernel methods and DRO at the Mini-Symposiums at the SIAM Conference on Optimization 2023 in Seattle, Washington.
 - May 2023.
 Accepted paper at ICML 2023 [(link to preprint)](https://arxiv.org/abs/2305.10898): Heiner Kremer, Yassine Nemmour, Bernhard Sch ̈olkopf, and Jia-Jie Zhu.
 Estimation Beyond Data Reweighting: Kernel Method of Moments.
 - May 2023.
 A couple of new preprints available: